pjacekm/commandbox-mongodb/README.md

 		var myTestCollection=db.getCollection("testCollection");

-4. Issue your query, get the results as an array:
+4. Execute your query, get the results as an array:

 		var result=myTestCollection.find().toArray();